-If you would like to ask the Board of Negotiation (BON) to hold a mediation, please fill out our Notice of Negotiation Form below.
-There is no cost to hear your matter at the BON.
+If you would like to ask the OLT to hold a mediation, please fill out our Request for Negotiation Form.
+There is no cost to hear your matter at the OLT.

 You can send the completed form by:

 - Mail: 655 Bay Street, Suite 1500 Toronto, ON M5G 1E5

 - E-mail: OLT.Registrar@ontario.ca